-- 1. Title, commencement, application and scope - 1.1 This Order may be cited as the Private Healthcare Market Investigation Order 2014 and save for article 20 (information on consultant's fees) shall come into force on the commencement date. - 1.2 Article 20 shall come into force at such time as the CMA will determine. - 1.3 This Order applies to any person providing, or entering into arrangements with persons providing, privately-funded healthcare services in England, Wales, Northern Ireland or Scotland.
+- 1. Title, commencement, application and scope - 1.1 This Order may be cited as the Private Healthcare Market Investigation Order 2014. - 1.2 Parts 1 and 2 come into force on the day this Order is made. - 1.3 Article 18 (equity participation schemes) shall come into force on the day this Order is made in respect of arrangements entered into on or after 2 April 2014 (new arrangements) and on 6 April 2015 in respect of arrangements entered into prior to 2 April 2014 (existing arrangements).
+The remainder of Part 3 comes into force on 6 April 2015. - 1.4 Article 22 (information on consultants' fees) shall come into force at such time as the CMA will determine.
+The remainder of Part 4 comes into force on 6 April 2015. - 1.5 This Order applies to any person providing, or entering into arrangements with persons providing, privately-funded healthcare services in England, Wales, Northern Ireland or Scotland.